influxdata/docs-v2/content/influxdb/v2.1/install.md

 ### (Optional) Set up and use the influx CLI

-If you set up InfluxDB through the UI and want to use the [`influx` CLI](/influxdb/v2.1/reference/cli/influx), we recommend setting up a configuration profile.
-This lets you avoid having to pass your InfluxDB
+If you set up InfluxDB through the UI and want to use the [`influx` CLI](/influxdb/v2.1/reference/cli/influx), To avoid having to pass your InfluxDB
-[API token](/influxdb/v2.1/security/tokens/) with each `influx` command.
-Complete the following steps to set up a configuration profile that stores your credentials.
+[API token](/influxdb/v2.1/security/tokens/) with each `influx` command, set up a configuration profile to store your credentials.
+To do this, complete the following steps:

 1. In a terminal, run the following command: